Date and time notation in the Philippines: Date

-There is no law mandating the date order, minimum or maximum length, or format (i.e. alphanumeric or numeric), and notations sometimes vary from office to office, in private and public sectors.
+There is no law mandating the date order, minimum or maximum length, or format (i.e. alphanumeric or numeric), and notations highly vary widely from office to office, in private and public sectors.
 For example, passports issued by the Department of Foreign Affairs, which particularly notates the date alphanumerically as DD-MMM-YYYY as are the arrival and departure inked passport stamps issued by the Bureau of Immigration as of c.
+2024.
+Legislative bills, executive orders, written correspondences and memoranda emanating from government bureaus are dated alphanumerically with a D-MMMM-YYYY format (switching from MMMM-D-YYYY roughly during c. the Noynoy Aquino administration).
+Dates on cheques Issued after 1 May 2024 are required to be written in the MM-DD-YYYY format.

-2924, legislative bills and executive orders are dated alphanumerically with a MMMM-DD-YYYY format.
-The little-endian (day-month-year) date format is always written alphanumerically by default to avoid confusion.
-Driver's license issued by the Land Transportation Office and the UMID issued by the Social Security System, Government Service Insurance System, Philippine Health Insurance Corporation, and Home Development Mutual Fund uses the ISO 8601 standard and notates the date numerically as YYYY-MM-DD.
-Dates on cheques Issued after May 1, 2024 are required to be written in the MM-DD-YYYY format.
+The big-endian order (year-month-day) format is very hardly encountered in the country and has its very own niche use in the country, including and especially those needing compliance to the ISO 8601 standard.
+In practice, driver's license issued by the Land Transportation Office and the UMID issued by the Social Security System, Government Service Insurance System, Philippine Health Insurance Corporation, and Home Development Mutual Fund uses the ISO 8601 standard and notates the date numerically as YYYY-MM-DD.

+The little-endian (DMY) date format is always written alphanumerically by default to avoid confusion.
+While this date format was already in use (infrequently but less dominantly than MDY), it has enigmatically proliferated in usage roughly around c.
+2010s in nearly all formal and/or official letters/correspondences, (written) memos, technical writings, legal and professional settings.
+(The only quirk, however, is that dates on the body of the letter are still written in full alphanumeric MDY format).